IslamElswafy/BortoqalaApp/README.md

 ## Language Support

 This app supports both English (LTR) and Arabic (RTL).
 Language selection is managed through the `i18n` directory, where translation files (`en.json` and `ar.json`) are stored.
-You can switch between languages within the app, and the UI will adjust accordingly.
+You can switch between languages within the app with a bottom, and the UI will adjust accordingly.

 ## State Management